What Is a Stress Fracture?

 After a few weeks, your health care provider may give your child the OK to slowly start to increase activity.
 The provider may recommend physical therapy to help your child safely return to sports.

 Can Stress Fractures Be Prevented?

-If you're very active or play sports:
+Kids who are very active or play sports should:

 - Always warm up before practices and meets.

 - Start any new activity or exercise slowly.

 - Slowly increase how long and how hard they train.